 And this one is probably more stylistic than absolute, but the hard boiled eggs tend to be not quite so “hard,” and not so deconstructed.
 It’s the very broken down eggs that give American potato salad that yellow color.
 By gently cutting in pieces of egg, you can let each ingredient speak for itself!

 The great thing about how that recipe was written is that it let’s you do it all in one pot.
 It seems like a long process, but it lets you do it slowly.
-Since this salad should be made ahead of time, it’s very forgiving with a busy life, I think.
+Since this summer salad should be made ahead of time, it’s very forgiving with a busy life, I think.

 The recipe below lets you steam your potato and green beans on your own schedule, your own way.
 Then you can assemble it all together.